Phone: 304-523-7434

 Funding Overview

-KYOVA’s TMA designation provided several opportunities for eligible agencies to receive funding for transportation related projects.
-They are:
+KYOVA offers several funding opportunities for eligible agencies for transportation projects.
+The funding programs are:

 • Surface Transportation Block Grant Program (STBGP)